CraftAcademy/chitter-challenge/README.md

 #Other Requirements

 * Use BDD and TDD.
-* Registered Users sign up to OhChit with email, password, name, and user name.
+* Visitors to the website can sign up to OhChit with name, user name, email, and password.
-* Email and Registered user name must be unique.
+* Email and user name must be unique.
 * Chits (posts to OhChit) show the OhChit's registered user name and when he or she created the Chit.
-* Passwords are secured with bcrypt.
+* Passwords are secured with BCrypt.
 * DataMapper and PostgreSQL are used to persist data.
-* Visitors to OhChit do not have to be logged in to see the stream of Chits.
+* Visitors to OhChit do not have to be signed in to see the stream of Chits.
-* Registered Users can only Chit if they are logged in.
+* Registered Users can only Chit if they are signed in.

 #Notes on Test Coverage Reporting